dproctor/katie-doug-wedding-site/setting.md

 <h1> Norrie </h1>
 Norrie is a rustic collection of cabins surrounded by White River National Forest.
-Katie grew up spending a lot of time at her family's cabins and Doug has enjoyed hanging out at Norrie the past four years.
+Katie grew up spending a lot of time at her family's cabins and has enjoyed introducing Doug to this special place.
+Norrie is also where Ted and Nancy White were married in 1982!

 Part of what makes Norrie special is that it is off-the-map!
-The cabins are remote and there is no cellphone service that far up valley (the closest cell range is about 30 minutes down valley towards Basalt).
+The cabins are remote and there is no cellphone service (the closest cell range is about 30 minutes down valley towards Basalt).
 Norrie is also at elevation, 8,461 feet above sea level.

   <div id="photo-container" class="three-image">
     <img class="photo" src="{{ "/assets/img/norrie-1.jpg" | relative_url }}" alt="">